BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 - explain key terminology
 - guide you through the step-by-step process of contributing to BobaBoard's codebase.

-This document also includes relevant information about git and GitHub to slowly get you familiar with more technical vocabulary you might run into.
+This document also includes relevant information about git and GitHub to introduce you to technical vocabulary you might run into.
 For more information on these subjects you can look at our [Git Notes](/docs/engineering/legacy-pages/git-notes.md) page.

 :::note

 We will use GitHub as our example platform since BobaBoard's code is hosted there.
 However, there are alternative platforms that serve similar purposes.

 :::

 ## Overview